Jayson Megna: Boston Bruins

+Return to Colorado

+At the conclusion of his contract with the Bruins, Megna left as a free agent and opted to return to Colorado in signing a two-year AHL contract with the Eagles on July 9, 2024.
+He was restored as team captain of the Eagles in advance of the 2024–25 season, his fifth year with the club.

 Personal life

-His younger brother Jaycob (born December 10, 1992) is also a professional hockey player, contracted by the Seattle Kraken.
+Megna's younger brother Jaycob (born December 10, 1992) is also a professional hockey player, playing with the Florida Panthers.
 His father, Jay, was a defensive back for the Miami Dolphins and the New Orleans Saints in the 1980s.

 He is married to Taylor Craig, daughter of 1980 U.S. Olympic goaltender, Jim Craig; the couple welcomed their first daughter in 2021.